Pennsylvania Aggressive Driving Accident Lawyers

 - Threatening another driver

 If you come into contact with an aggressive driver while on the road, the most important thing is to remain calm.
-PennDOT suggests the following:

-- Get out of their way
+- Get out of the aggressive driver’s way

 - Do not challenge the driver

-- Stay relaxed, avoid eye contact, and ignore rude gestures.
+- Stay relaxed, avoid eye contact, and ignore rude gestures

 - Don’t block the passing lane if you are driving slower